mbanem/tooltip-app/README.md

   }
   /* the tooltipPanel snippet renders HTML markup
-     so several different parts are styled as follows */
+     so several different parts are styled as follows and that often makes problem for sending such a CSS class as global via props
+  */
   .tooltip-panel {
     position: absolute;